Ajaydwivedi2/TinDog-/README.md

 ## General Information
 - a website for dogs to make friends nearby.
-- The aim of this project was to learn how to use Bootstrap framework.
+- The aim of this project was to learn how to use Front-end framework Bootstrap.

 ## Technologies Used